Orderzy

 2. Set up your tables.
 Specify how many tables your restaurant has.
 The system auto-generates a unique QR code for each table number.

 3. Print the QR codes.
 Download the generated QR codes and print them.
-Place on each table as a printed card, a sticker on the table, or a small stand.
+Place on each table as a printed card, a sticker, or a small stand.

 4. Configure payment.
 Choose Pay Per Order (Cashfree UPI/card for each order) or Pay at End (tab settled once at meal end).
-Set GST rates, service charge, and packaging fee.
+Set your service charge.

 1. Customer sits at table and scans the QR code with any phone camera.
 The menu opens in their phone browser.
 No app download, no login.